Pregnant Mother Vanished Before Baby Shower in 2017. Cops Just Arrested the Father for Murder.

 “Thank you to everyone for their thoughts and their prayers and hope for our family that we would find her alive,” Eggleston's aunt, Sanobia Wilson, said during a Thursday press conference.
 “Even though the evidence says something different, that she’s not, we just want to say thank you and to please continue to keep us in your prayers.”

+In a probable cause statement obtained by The Daily Beast, prosecutors also allege Robertson misled Eggleston into believing they were about to move in together.
+In reality, Robertson allegedly concocted a ruse, involving a fake apartment, to prompt Eggleston to withdraw money from her bank account just before she went missing.

+Wilson added that in her mind, Robertson “has always been a suspect” and that “all eyes were definitely on him” after Eggleston vanished.
+“We do believe that he did it, he made her disappear,” she said.
+“He definitely had a motive to not seeing this child be born.
+He has multiple children.”

-The arrest signals the end of a case that garnered national attention after Eggleston, who was eight months pregnant with her second child, went missing on May 3, 2017, after stopping at a bank near the Inner Harbor in downtown Baltimore.
-Authorities at the time said that Eggleston’s friend dropped her off at her Cherry Hill home soon after.
+The arrest signals the beginning of the end of a case that garnered national attention.
+Eggleston, who was eight months pregnant with her second child, went missing on May 3, 2017, after stopping at a bank near the Inner Harbor in downtown Baltimore.
 She was reported missing four days later when she did not show up for her baby shower.

 While the case made national headlines—spurring features in People Magazine, a feature in HBO’s Black and Missing, and an FBI reward of $25,000—it seemed to go cold within six months of Eggleston’s disappearance.